GitauHarrison/notes/linode/secure_domain_with_ssl.md

 ```python
 30 4 1 * * sudo certbot renew --quiet
 ```
 To save, I will press `ctrl + X`, type `y` and hit `enter`.
 This basically autorenews the certificate at 4.30 am on the 1st of every month.
-The `--quiet` option tells the program to not print out any messages or feedback.
+The `--quiet` option tells the program not print out any messages or feedback.